Mordecai Peter Centennial Brown

 Born in Indiana in 1876, Brown was given the middle name "Centennial" to honor the 100th birthday of the United States.
 As a boy, he lost part of a finger in a childhood farming accident.
 In another incident, he broke other fingers on the same hand and, as they healed, bent unnaturally.
 These accidents apparently helped him throw pitches, most notably a curveball, that had unusual properties.
 Before 1900, he played semipro ball with a team from Coxville, IN.
 He began his professional career with the Terre Haute Hottentots in 1901, winning 25 games.
 After winning 27 for the Omaha Indians the following summer, his contract was purchased by the St. Louis Cardinals.
 He won 9 games for the last-place Cardinals while posting a 2.60 ERA.
 After one year, he was dealt to the Chicago Cubs.

 Brown soon established himself as the top pitcher on the Cubs excellent pitching staff.
 He was in the top five in the National League in ERA in each year from 1904 to 1910.
 In 1906, he won 26 games while leading the National League with 9 shutouts and a miniscule 1.06 ERA.
 The Cubs went to the World Series that year, but Brown went 1-2 in 3 Fall Classic starts as his heavily-favored team fell to the crosstown "HItless Wonders" Chicago White Sox in six games.
 He won at least 20 games in each of the next five seasons, and the Cubs reached the World Series three more times during that span.
 In the 1907 Series, he threw a shutout in the deciding Game 5 to give Chicago the crown, and he notched two wins against Detroit in the 1908 World Series.
+In 1909, he put up some remarkable splits for the second-place Cubs.
+Exactly half of his starts (17 of 34) came against the two other best teams in the National League that season, the Pittsburgh Pirates and New York Giants; he went 9-8, 2.16 in those games.
+Against the other 5 teams, he was 18-1, 1.95.
+Clearly, his manager, Frank Chance, saved him for the biggest games.

 After struggling with arm injuries and winning just 5 games in 1912, Brown moved on to the Cincinnati Reds in 1913.
 He jumped to the upstart Federal League in 1914 as player-manager of the St. Louis Terriers.
 He won a dozen games for St. Louis but only posted a 50-63 record as skipper of the club before moving on to the Brooklyn Tip Tops late in the season.
 He was acquired by the Chicago Whales for the 1915 campaign and won 17 games with a 2.09 ERA for the FL champions.
 After the circuit folded, he was back with the Cubs in 1916.
 He pitched his last big league game on September 4th of that year, taking the loss to the Reds while facing his greatest rival, Christy Mathewson (who was also playing in his final big league game).